Before starting your first analysis, take a moment to explore the elements of the graphical user interface.

 - Click the Help icon to display brief contextual help about the current screen.
 The help message provides a link to more complete documentation on our website, or – if you work off-line – a locally installed copy.

-- Click the Options icon to access the General options (applicable to the entire application), Workflow options (applicable for certain workflow steps) and various Export options.
+- Click the Options icon to access the General options (applicable to the entire application) and Workflow options (applicable for certain workflow steps).

 - Click the Image view icon to enter the Image view mode.
 This mode is accessible from all workflow steps.
 It allows even more flexible image visualization, letting you choose only certain images to look at.